 SNAP develops the data and analysis tools to quantitatively look at how temperature, precipitation, or other conditions may vary at different points in the future.
 SNAP uses these tools, along with other data and stakeholder knowledge, to facilitate conversations about possible future conditions and choices.
 This process can be as casual as a conversation or presentation, but when it is most powerful is when it is part of an integrated scenarios planning process.

-We work with an extensive network of collaborators and partners, and we are skilled at coordinating amongst these diverse groups to solve research and management problems.
+We work with an extensive network of collaborators and partners, and we are skilled at coordinating among these diverse groups to solve research and management problems.
 Here are a few examples of the way SNAP coordinates with diverse stakeholders:

 - For the Integrated Ecosystem Model for Alaska and Northwest Canada project, SNAP is coordinating permafrost scientists, ecologists, modelers, and research managers to develop ecosystem models and associated products that can help resource managers make decisions in their changing regions.